Art History Courses

 African American Art

 This class will focus on the creative production, contemporary reception, and critical interpretation of African American art from the colonial period to the present—an examination that intersects inexorably with studies in American art, material culture, Modernism, and post-colonialism (among a host of other fields and disciplines.)
 So, while visual representations of and by African Americans provide the content for this course, the broader methodological and theoretical issues they raise are applicable to images, objects, and structures from a variety of cultures and civilizations.
-Indeed, this course will engage at least three general themes central to art historical and visual cultural studies generally: 1.
-Cultural encounters within colonial contexts; 2.
-Constructions of “race” and “blackness” within the African diaspora; and 3.
-Conceptualizations of “Modernism” in 20th-21st centuries.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+Indeed, this course will engage at least three general themes central to art historical and visual cultural studies generally - cultural encounters within colonial contexts; constructions of “race” and “blackness” within the African diaspora; and conceptualizations of “Modernism” in 20th-21st centuries.
+Writing proficiency within this discipline is required for a passing grade in this course.

 PW: Global Engagement, Writing